mujosan/SAN-scripts/README.md

 These scripts are intended to be run on a *nix platform.
 The Cisco and EMC Clariion/VNX scripts were initially created on a Linux (Centos) server and later "enhanced" on a Solaris machine.
 IBM SVC scripts created on the Solaris machine.

+* Clone the repository.
-Clone the repository and amend equipment names to suit local naming conventions.
-Once SSH/NavisecCLI are installed you're good to go.
+* Amend equipment names to suit local naming conventions.
+* Amend PATH constants to suit.
+* Install SSH & EMC NavisecCLI.

 #### Configuration ####